hzeller/rpi-rgb-led-matrix/README.md

 the following will be useful:

 ```
---led-multiplexing=<0..4> : Multiplexing type: 0=direct; 1=strip; 2=checker; 3=spiral; 4=Z-strip (Default: 0)
+--led-multiplexing=<0..10> : Mux type: 0=direct; 1=Stripe; 2=Checkered; 3=Spiral; 4=ZStripe; 5=ZnMirrorZStripe; 6=coreman; 7=Kaler2Scan; 8=ZStripeUneven; 9=P10-128x4-Z; 10=QiangLiQ8 (Default: 0)
 ```

 The outdoor panels have different multiplexing which allows them to be faster and brighter, but by default their output looks jumbled up.
-They require some pixel-mapping of which there are a few types you can try and hopefully one of them works for your panel; The default=0 is no mapping ('standard' panels), while 1, 2, 3 or 4 are different mappings to try with.
-If your panel has a different mapping, please send a pull request.
+They require some pixel-mapping of which there are a few types you can try and hopefully one of them works for your panel; The default=0 is no mapping ('standard' panels), while 1, 2, ... are different mappings to try with.
+If your panel has a different mapping, you find everything you need to implement one in [lib/multiplex-mappers.cc](lib/multiplex-mappers.cc).
+Please send a pull request if you encounter a panel for which you needed to implement a new mapping.

 Note that you have to set the `--led-rows` and `--led-cols` to the rows and columns that are physically on each chained panel so that the multiplexing option can work properly.
-For instance a `32x16` panel with `1:4` multiplexing would be controlled with `--led-rows=16 --led-cols=32 --led-multiplexing=1` (or whatever multiplexing type your panel is, so it can also be `--led-multiplexing=2`, or 3).
+For instance a `32x16` panel with `1:4` multiplexing would be controlled with `--led-rows=16 --led-cols=32 --led-multiplexing=1` (or whatever multiplexing type your panel is, so it can also be `--led-multiplexing=2` ...).

 For `64x32` panels with `1:8` multiplexing, this would typically be `--led-rows=32 --led-cols=64 --led-multiplexing=1`;